-Beyond Meat (NASDAQ: BYND) is the producer of plant-based meat substitutes such as beef and pork which mimic the taste and texture of real meat.
+Beyond Meat is the producer of plant-based meat substitutes such as beef and pork which mimic the taste and texture of real meat.
 The company was founded in 2009 by founder and current CEO Ethan Brown and was backed by big names such as Bill Gates and Tyson Foods.
 It intends to disrupt the $1.4 trillion global meat market by getting consumers to switch from animal to plant-based meat.

 MyWallSt operates a full disclosure policy.
 MyWallSt staff currently hold long positions in companies mentioned above.
 Read our full disclosure policy here.